Alchemist-X/howcryptoworksbook/Chapter_07_DeFi_Protocols_Mechanisms.md

 Flash loans exemplify DeFi's core tension: the same composability that enables innovation also amplifies risks.
 They don't create vulnerabilities but rather amplify existing ones, requiring protocols to be designed securely even when attackers have substantial capital available within the constraints of pool liquidity and transaction limits.

-Fees are typically small but not uniform—some protocols set or dynamically adjust them, which can render thin arbitrage opportunities unprofitable, providing some natural economic protection.
+Fees are typically small but not uniform, some protocols set or dynamically adjust them, which can render thin arbitrage opportunities unprofitable, providing some natural economic protection.
 Some tokens also support flash minting (mint and burn within a single transaction), which functions similarly to a flash loan for that specific token.